glwagner/WaveTransmittedTurbulence.jl/README.md

 <i> Vertical velocity contours in simulations of ocean surface boundary layer turbulence driven by wind both without (left) and with (center and right) surface waves.</i>
 </p>

-[Julia](https://julialang.org) code reproducing the simulation data and plots in
+This repository contains [Julia](https://julialang.org) code for reproducing the simulation data and plots in

 > Wagner et al., "Near inertial waves and turbulence driven by the growth of surface waves", _in prep_